 On 27 May 2017, Royal Decree-Law 9/2017 was published in Spain's official Gazette, approving the text transposing Directive 2014/104/EU on claims arising from infringements of competition law (the "Damages Directive").
 The Royal Decree-Law modifies the Spanish Competition Act ("SCA") by adding a new Title VI on compensation for the harm caused by anti-competitive practices, and the Spanish Civil Procedural Code ("CPC") by adding a new article related to new means of access to evidence in proceedings claiming compensation for damages arising from infringements of competition law.
 The mentioned regulation clarified the scope for civil claims in Spain in relation to compensation for damages, homogenizing the Spanish regulation with the rest of the European Union.
-The new regulation entered into force on 27 May 2017 does not mean that prior to that date claims for damages for breach of competition law were not possible.
+The new regulation entered into force on 27 May 2017 and does not apply retroactively.
+The fact that the new regulation only entered into force on 27 May 2017 does not mean that prior to that date claims for damages for breach of competition law were not possible.
 They were still possible based on the provisions of the Spanish Civil Code but the new framework establishes clearer rules.